louisonsarlinmagnus/homelab/docs/blog/posts/monitoring.md

 # Requirements definition

 Monitoring the infrastructure is crucial to detect potential hardware problems or limitations, have security insight (brut-force attack for example) and to track applications resource consumption.
-It could be handy to aggregate
+For both the system and containers I want to monitor CPU, RAM, Disks (including RAID) usage and capacity.
+I want as well to retrieve system and applicative logs.
+I could also be handy to be allowed to implement other visualizations like fail2ban stats.

 On this article I will explore the following stacks.

-Prometheus + Grafana
+## Prometheus + Grafana
-: prom

-Nagios
-: nagios
+: Prometheus stores collects real-time metrics, while Grafana visualizes them in dashboards.
+It has to be completed with exporters for specific data (cadvisor for containers, Node-exporter for system, fail2ban-exporter for security)

+Pros
+: - Highly flexible and extensible with numerous exporters available.
+: - Grafana provides rich and interactive visualizations.

+Cons
+: - Prometheus can be complex to configure for beginners.
+: - Long-term data management may require additional solutions.

-Zabbix
+## Zabbix
+: An open-source monitoring solution for IT infrastructures, with a web interface.

+Pros
+: Rich and functional user interface.
+: Capable of monitoring a wide range of services and applications.

+Cons
-: zabbix
+: Can be resource-intensive.
+: Steep learning curve for advanced configuration.

-Dozzle
+## Dozzle
-: dozzle

-NetData
-: netdata
+: A log viewer for Docker, allowing real-time monitoring of container logs.

+Pros
+: Lightweight and easy to install.
+: Ideal for Docker environments.

+Cons
+: Limited functionality compared to more comprehensive solutions.
+: Lacks advanced monitoring or alerting capabilities.

-Uptime-Kuma
+## Uptime-Kuma
-: uptime-kuma

-VictoriaMetrics:
-: victoriaMetrics
+: An open-source monitoring tool for website and service availability.

+Pros
+: Easy to configure and use.
+: Ideal for monitoring service availability.

+Cons
+: Limited functionality compared to more comprehensive solutions.
+: Less suitable for detailed performance monitoring.

 # General comparison